 In Thailand most apartments have a small water heater, this isn’t a geyser.
 You turn it on when you get into the shower and only heats the water that passes through it.
 You also use it to adjust how hot you want the water to be.

 Our only mode of transport around the town was a scooter.
 Which we rented from a local lady for ฿2000 a month.
 This is the main mode of transport for the locals.
 Cars can cost up to ฿1500 per day to rent and buying a car is very expensive.

 Most of our food we bought from local food vendors next to the road.
 This allowed us to have local Thai food that’s very affordable.
 A meal cost us between ฿35 and ฿60 when buying from the locals.
-We also eat at a few restaurants where we bmore expensive food.
+We also eat at a few restaurants where we have more expensive food.

 Meals and Dieet

 In Chumpon we had ham and cheese sandwiches for breakfast, ฿20 per day.
-The reason for this breakfast is that it was one of the easiest option other than cereal.
+The reason for this breakfast is that it was one of the easiest options other than cereal.
 It didn’t require much to prepare, all we needed was a knife and a plate.

 Our weekends consisted of cleaning our house, doing our laundry and going to the beach.
 We didn’t have a mall or a cinema in town so our free time was spent at the beaches.

-We learned to take life one day at a time, and never let anything really upset us.
+We learned to take life one day at a time, and never let anything upset us.
 Having a full-time job we didn’t really have much time to travel.
 We finish work on Friday and have to be back on Monday, but we made time for travelling.
 When the term ended, we decided it was time to move on to our next adventure.

 Our home in Ratchaburi, Thailand